 Each of the American Queen cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on American Queen staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 American Queen (built 1995, extensive refurbishment in 2013) is an authentic late 1800s design Mississippi River steamboat.
-This paddlewheeler is similar as design to the fleetmates American Empress and American Duchess, and also to the American Cruise Lines riverboats America (2016), American Eagle, American Pride (2012), Queen of the Mississippi (2015) and Queen of the West.
+This paddlewheeler is similar as design to all fleetmates (American Empress, American Duchess, American Countess) and also to the American Cruise Lines riverboats America (2016), American Eagle, American Pride (2012), Queen of the Mississippi (2015) and Queen of the West.
 The ship was built for the “Delta Queen Steamboat Co”.
 Since 2011, the riverboat is owned by the “Hornblower Marine Services” (aka HMSGM/ “HMS Global Maritime”) – parent company of the operator line American Steamboat Company.
 This vessel is a traditional for the region of Mississippi river paddlewheeler (aka “paddle steamer”).
 Widely known for being powered by its steam engine, the American Queen steamboat also has a secondary/alternative propulsion system (diesel-electric propellers).
 It is used only in emergency cases, and also for better maneuverability in areas where the steamboat’s paddlewheel (located at the stern) can’t help the navigation.

 American Queen riverboat cruise ship deck plan has a total of 222 staterooms for 436 passengers served by 174 crew/staff (all-American), with 6 passenger decks (all accessible via 2 elevators), 3 lounges, 3 restaurants, Spa, 1 swimming pool, plenty of porches and open deck/promenade areas, no medical facility/doctor on the ship.